Hard clams or quahogs are harvested by

 both commercial and recreational clam

-There are currently temporary emergency shellfish closures in the Town of Hempstead in effect.
+There are currently temporary emergency shellfish closures in Nassau and Suffolk counties.

 Please see Official Descriptions of all Shellfish Closures ( Part 41) and Classification Maps to view normal regulatory shellfish closures.

 New York State has a wide variety of shellfish available for harvest: hard clams or quahogs, blue mussels, razor clams, soft clams, oysters and bay scallops.
 Most of these bivalve mollusks can be caught by recreational shellfish harvesters.
 Most are also caught by commercial harvesters and are available at your local markets.

 If you want to go find your own shellfish to eat, be sure to check out a few things before heading out to your favorite clamming spot.
 First, learn if the area where you want to go clamming is open to shellfish harvesting.
 A list of shellfish closures is available online.
 Second, you should check to learn what the harvesting limits are for the shellfish species you wish to take.
 And lastly, enjoy...stuffed baked clams, Manhattan style clam chowder, mussels marinara, oysters Rockefeller, deep fried scallops....